perfsonar/docs/install_docker.rst

 Geting Docker
 =================
 Docker must be installed and the Docker daemon running in order to use perfSONAR in a container.
 Detailed instructions for installing docker are beyond the scope of this document.
 Docker is available on all major platforms at https://www.docker.com/community-edition and may also be available via your operating system's native package manager, such as yum or apt.

+**NOTE:** the perfSONAR container has been tested with **recent** versions of Docker CE and Podman.
+Older versions of Docker (specifically 1.x) are known to cause problems.

 Considerations
 ==============